Vertex Cover Reconfiguration and Beyond: Polynomial-Time Algorithms

-Any graph with no even cycles is a cactus graph.
-For a graph $G$ with no even cycles and any two vertex covers, $S$ and $T$, of $G$, we know that $G[S_R \cup T_A]$ must be a forest, i.e. a bipartite graph with no even cycles (Observation \ref{obs-bipartite}).
-Observation \ref{obs-no-even-cycles} follows from the fact that in the proof of Theorem \ref{theorem-tree-vc}, the fact that $G$ is a tree is used only to determine that $G[S_R \cup T_A]$ must be a forest.
+Any graph with no even cycles (as subgraphs) is a cactus graph~\cite{Conlon_evencycles}.
+For a graph $G$ with no even cycles and any two vertex covers, $S$ and $T$, of $G$, we know that $G[S_R \cup T_A]$ must be a forest, i.e., a~bipartite graph with no even cycles (Proposition~\ref{obs-bipartite}).
+Proposition~\ref{obs-no-even-cycles} follows from the fact that in the proof of Theorem \ref{theorem-tree-vc}, the fact that $G$ is a tree is used only to determine that $G[S_R \cup T_A]$ must be a forest.
 Therefore, using the same proof as in Theorem \ref{theorem-tree-vc}, we can show: